-How Long You Have to Report a Car Accident
+How Soon Should You Report a Car Accident?

 A car accident can feel like one giant moment of stress, followed by dozens of additional moments of stress.
 So many things happen in such a short time after a car accident.
 You need to file paperwork, speak with insurance companies, and possibly hire a lawyer, all while trying to recover from injuries sustained in the accident.